 It continued east and even had a downtick of intensity as it interacted with storms to it’s west before strengthening again and turning more to the southeast near Possum Kingdom Lake.

 We witnessed a funnel which was later confirmed to be a tornado as we were heading south on FM3253 towards Caddo.

 The road network sucked, so we head to drop south to US180 and head east before we headed NE out of Brad on TX16 to get right into the hook as this storm had morphed into an HP beast.

 We believe we may have seen another tornado develop as the mesocyclone occluded to our west, but it was hard to tell.

 We headed back to US180 and then east through Metcalf Gap and were going to head south on 16 when we realized the new circulation was just to our east and rotating rapidly.
 While I’m not thinking it actually touched down, we ended up getting east of it and dropping south on FM919 where terrain was quite poor and visibility was limited.
 We came into the bears cage of yet another circulation as it seems like this storm was rapidly occluding mesocyclones at this point as it was cycling or going through some strengthening phase.

 We ended up very close to a tornado north of Gordon, TX with tornadic vorticies in the field just to our east and a strong RFD.
-The tornado grew into a big cone as we bailed south out of the cage.
+The tornado grew into a big cone as we bailed south of Gordon out of the bears cage.
 Unfortunately the RFD had kicked up quite high and trees were falling over in our way and tree debris was flying through the air.